Macroscopic loops in the loop O(n) model via the XOR trick

 The claim follows if we can show that, whenever $\calC$ includes some vertex $v_i$ that corresponds to a face of $\calD$, we can locally modify $\calC$ in order to bypass $v_i$.
-Let $N(v_i)$ be the set of neighbors of $v_i$ in $G_{\calD}(\omega)$.
+Let $N(v_i)$ be the set of neighbors of $v_i$ in $T$.
+Since~$v_i$ corresponds to a face, vertices in~$N(v_i)$ form a cycle of vertices that correspond to loops in~$\omega$ and edges in~$\calD\setminus \omega$ (and not to faces of~$\calD$).
 By minimality, $v_{i-1}$ and $v_{i+1}$ are not neighbors, and $\calC$ does not contain any other element of $N(v_i)$.
-Therefore, we can partition $N(v_i) \setminus \{v_{i-1},v_{i+1}\}$ into two non-trivial components --- one in the interior of $\calC$, and the other in the exterior of $\calC$.
-If one of these components contains only $\zeta$-closed vertices, we may bypass $v_i$, possibly increasing or decreasing the distance to $\pi_\omega(f)$ by one.
+Therefore, we can partition $N(v_i) \setminus \{v_{i-1},v_{i+1}\}$ into two paths.
+If either of these paths contains only closed vertices, we may replace $v_i$ by this path, possibly decreasing the distance to $\pi(f)$ by one.

-Otherwise, there exist two $\zeta$-open vertices $u_1,u_2\in N(v_i)$ that are separated from one another by $\calC$.
-By the definition of $\zeta$ on faces of $\calD$, this implies that $u_1$ and $u_2$ must correspond to loops of $\omega$.
-By \ref{list:f-ell-pairs}, there must be a face in $I(u_1) \cup I(u_2)$ neighboring both $u_1$ and $u_2$.
-By definition of $\zeta$, this face is $\zeta$-open.
-But it must also be a member of $\calC$, which is $\zeta$-closed.
+Otherwise, there exist two open vertices in~$N(v_i)$ that are separated from one another by $\calC$.
+By the definition of $\zeta$ on faces of $\calD$, these vertices must correspond to loops of~$\omega$~--- denote them by~$\ell_1,\ell_2$.
+By \ref{list:f-ell-pairs}, there must be a face in $I(\ell_1) \cup I(\ell_2)$ neighboring both $\ell_1$ and $\ell_2$.
+By definition of $\zeta$, this face is open.
+Since~$\ell_1$ and~$\ell_2$ are separated from one another by~$\calC$, all faces of~$\calD$ that are adjacent to both of them must belong to~$\calC$ However, $\calC$ consists of closed vertices.
 This is a contradiction, and the claim follows.